end-9214/sea_sense_india_mobile_application_backend_model/README.md

 1. Clone the repository.
 2. Install the required packages.
-3. Run `setup.py` to set up ZenML and MLflow.
+3. Run `setup.py` to set up MLflow.
 4. Run `pipeline.py` to execute the pipeline.